 Mantra meditation* has been practiced in India for thousands of years because people knew that it reduces stress, calms the mind and increases inner peace.
-In the 1970s medical researchers at Harvard University began studying mantra meditation.
-They found that during the practice of mantra meditation the body has what they call the relaxation response, which gives the body deep rest that is deeper than the rest from sleep.
-They also found that through regular meditation that that deep rest builds up in the body over time, and it is that deepening reservoir of rest that reduces stress and results in the many benefits of mantra meditation.
+In the 1970s medical researchers at Harvard University began studying a form of meditation from India called Transcendental Meditation®.
+They found that during the practice of meditation the body has what they call the relaxation response, which gives the body deep rest that is deeper than the rest from sleep.
+They also found that through regular meditation that deep rest builds up in the body over time, and it is that deepening reservoir of rest that reduces stress and results in the many benefits of meditation.

 "I have been meditating for many years having done intensive Vipassana and

 Mindfulness meditation yet felt that I had not found the right technique for me.